Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

-For each of the deletion mechanisms (explained in~\cref{sec:mechanism_background}): Selective deletions, Prescheduled deletions, Intermittent Withdrawal, and Decoy deletions, a short video was shown to the participants explaining the mechanism and its characteristics.
-Next, they were asked---``In your opinion, how effective is [Deletion Mechanism] in hiding your damaging/sensitive posts in the presence of a malicious entity who collects all deleted posts from a large number of users?''
+For each of the deletion mechanisms (explained in~\cref{sec:mechanism_background}): Selective deletions, Prescheduled deletions, Intermittent Withdrawal, and Decoy deletions, a short video was shown to explain the mechanism and its characteristics.
+Next, we asked---``In your opinion, how effective is [Deletion Mechanism] in hiding your damaging/sensitive posts in the presence of a malicious entity who collects all deleted posts from a large number of users?''
 We used a Likert scale for the responses: Not Effective at all (0), Slightly Effective (1), Moderately Effective (2), Very Effective (3), Extremely Effective (4).
-The results are depicted in~\cref{fig:sol_effective}.
+The results are depicted in~\cref{fig:sol_effective_all}.

-We statistically compared the effectiveness of different deletion mechanisms by applying the Wilcoxon signed-rank test to find the likelihood that these four groups of scores come from the same distribution.
-We performed six (i.e., pairwise) such tests and set the threshold for significance to $\alpha$ = 0.05/6 = 0.008 to account for the Bonferroni multiple-testing correction.

-The results show that ``Selective deletions'' (i.e., the mechanism that is used by many social platforms today to delete users' posts) has a significantly different distribution from all the other three mechanisms with a mean of 0.77 points compared to the mean of 2.01--2.1.
-The remaining deletion mechanisms do not have a significant difference.
+We observe that more than half of the participants indicated that Selective deletion is not effective at all for hiding the damaging deletions.
+On the other hand, for Prescheduled deletion, only 9\% of the participants found it to be ineffective, but the remaining 91\% think it is somewhat effective.
+Further, we statistically compared the effectiveness of the four different deletion mechanisms by applying the Wilcoxon signed-rank test to find the likelihood that these two groups of scores come from the same distribution.
+The results show that ``Selective deletion'' (i.e., used by many social platforms today) has a significantly different distribution from all the other three mechanisms with a mean of 0.77 Likert-scale points compared to 2.01.
+The remaining deletion mechanisms do not have a significant difference among each other.